-Institutional Learning Outcomes (ILOs) DBA Graduates of Lincoln University should be able to: 1c Incorporate various modes of thinking, among them: scientific thinking, mathematical thinking, historical thinking, anthropological thinking, economic thinking, and moral thinking.
-2c Operate within alternative systems of thought, recognizing and assessing the needs, with related assumptions, implications, and practical consequences; and being able to communicate results effectively with others in figuring out solutions to complex problems 3c as exemplary business professionals, minimize the possibility of indirectly harming others by following accepted standards at local, national or international levels; to be able to assess the likelihood and physical and social consequences of any developed product's harm to others.
+Institutional Learning Outcomes (ILOs) DBA Graduates of Lincoln University should be able to: 2c Operate within alternative systems of thought, recognizing and assessing the needs, with related assumptions, implications, and practical consequences; and being able to communicate results effectively with others in figuring out solutions to complex problems 3c as exemplary business professionals, minimize the possibility of indirectly harming others by following accepted standards at local, national or international levels; to be able to assess the likelihood and physical and social consequences of any developed product's harm to others.
 4c Integrate collaboration into organizational workflows, create a supportive environment for collaboration and teamwork, and lead by example.
 5c Have perseverance to accomplish a goal despite potential obstacles, use sound judgments to make decisions at a right time, and make timely appropriate changes in thinking, plans, and methods in achieving organizational goals.
 6c Set up realistic goals for the organization, encourage innovative strategies, and convey a clear sense of future direction to employees.
 7c Formulate and arrange ideas, designs, or techniques, and apply them to specific issues and problems.
 They should be able to apply current research, scholarship and or/techniques in the field.

-Program Level Outcomes (PLOs) Students graduating our DBA program will be able to: 2 Demonstrate effective research skills including formulation of research problem; integration of previous literature into an appropriate literature review; design of a research study; data analysis; and summary and presentation of results.
+Program Level Outcomes (PLOs) Students graduating our DBA program will be able to: 1 Demonstrate advanced knowledge and competence in the latest academic theories, concepts, and techniques in the field of business administration.
+2 Demonstrate effective research skills including formulation of research problem; integration of previous literature into an appropriate literature review; design of a research study; data analysis; and summary and presentation of results.
 3 Create and present advanced forms of oral and written communications, including teaching and advising.
 4 Generate, evaluate and assess the ethical obligations and responsibilities of business for the purpose of responsible management.
 5 Apply the knowledge from the area of specialization and provide consulting to other business industries or other fields.

-Revised: September 5, 2017
+Revised: January 5, 2020